Kolangal (TV series)

 Kolangal is an Indian Tamil-language soap opera.
 It aired on Sun TV from 24 November 2003 to 4 December 2009 for 1,533 episodes.

 It starred Devayani in the lead role along with Deepa Venkat, V. Thiruselvam, Ajay Kapoor.
 Other cast included Mohan Sharma, Sathyapriya, Abhishek Shankar, Subhalekha Sudhakar, Nalini, Vanitha Krishnachandran, Srividya Mohan, Manjari Vinodhini, Kuyili, Bombay Gnanam, Dwarakish Giri, Auditor Sridhar, Joker Thulasi, Bharathi, Bharathi Neelima Rani, Devadarshini, Priyadarshini and Dhivyadharshini.
-It was remade in Hindi as Maayke Se Bandhi Dor, which aired on StarPlus.
+It was remade in Hindi as Maayke Se Bandhi Dor, which aired on StarPlus.The show was retelecasted at the same channel from February 9, 2026, at 10:30 AM.

 Plot

 The story mainly revolves abound Abi and her life which changes due to the people around her.
 Abi is a hard-working, ambitious woman with strong beliefs, and Aditya is her business rival and half brother.
 Abi with her mother, Karpagam, maternal uncle, two sisters, Anandhi and Aarthi, and brother, Manohar, leads a healthy life though she tries to keep herself happy because she has had a dark past.

 Her father had abandoned her family and married another woman, Kanchana, the mother of Aditya, and has settled as a business tycoon.
 Abi initially marries Bhaskar but the relationship becomes abusive.
 Her mother-in-law, Alamelu tortures her constantly.
 Eventually, Aadhi lures all Abi's close family members and turns all her family members against her.

 Abi divorces her husband and starts a new life.
 She starts a new company but is given competition by her stepbrother Aditya Eeswaramoorthy whom he considers as her as sworn rival.
 Abi escapes from her brother's tortures and puts an end to his injustice.

 In the last scene, Abi with the help of her good friend Tholkappiyan leads a peaceful and hermit life.
 Abi starts to help an orphanage, thereby ending what she couldn't do to help herself, and wishes to be dear among the orphans even though they are not known to them.
 She leads a victorious life with the help of 2 friends, Tholkappiyan (Thols) and Usha, Aadhi's wife.